sushiroll4093/clone/Upgrading.md

 RAILS_ENV=production $GEM_HOME/bin/bundle exec rake canvas:compile_assets
 ```

-Please note that compile_assets may take very long to run, and that at least 8 GB or RAM is recommended for running compile_assets in production.
+Please note that compile_assets may take very long to run, and that at least 8 GB of RAM is recommended for running compile_assets in production.

 Database migrations
 -------------